 1. Why is geospace asymmetric and what are the important scales of its dynamics?

-The BCSS is organized in four scientific groups focusing on each of these questions.
+The BCSS is organized in three scientific groups focusing on each of these questions.
 In addition, we have two groups to design, build and operate state-of-the art instrumentation, one for space and one for ground-based instrumentation.
-We also have a group for education and public outreach.
+We also have a group dedicated to education and public outreach.

 Nikolai Østgaard, Professor and Centre Leader